jiun0201/project/EDAV&VIZ/Blogpost/2014-05-05-Jiun-Blogpost3.md

 ### 1. Graph Critiques: ###

 I couldn't resist to work on this plot below.
-It's quite amazing to see how they put continuous variables ('Height' and 'Weight') and a categorical variable ('Sex') in the same Scatterplot Matrix.
+It's quite amazing to see how one put continuous variables ('Height' and 'Weight') and a categorical variable ('Sex') in the same Scatterplot Matrix.

 <a href="http://www.jmp.com/support/help/images/students.gif"><img src="http://www.jmp.com/support/help/images/students.gif" alt="Scatterplot Matrix" width="450" height="450"></a>